Dalea pinnata

 Dalea pinnata is a flowering plant mostly growing in Florida.
-Also found in Alabama, Georgia, North Carolina, and South Carolina, it is a member of the pea family and is commonly called the summer farewell.
-It grows in sandhill, flatwoods and scrub habitats and blooms in late summer, attracting various pollinators.
+Also found in Alabama, Georgia, North Carolina, and South Carolina, it is a member of the pea family (Fabaceae) and is commonly called summer farewell.
+A lter summer and early fall bloomer, It grows in sandhill, flatwoods and scrub habitats and blooms in late summer, attracting various pollinators.
 It is a larval host for Zerene cesonia.

 A short-lived perennial, Dalea pinnata buds are reddish and flowers pinkish-white or lavender-white.
 It may reach a height of up to 2 feet (approximately 0.6 meters).

+The genus was named after Samuel Dale, a British botanist and apothecary, and pinnata refers to the pinnate leaves.
+It is a host plant for Southern dogface butterflies (Zerene cesonia).